afnog/sse/virtualization/ganeti-exercise.md

 * **ganeti2**.pcXX.sse.ws.afnog.org

 You can use multiple clusters for different physical locations for example.
-All the nodes in the cluster expect to have very high bandwidth between them, for example for DRBD repication.
-If you have more than ~40 nodes in your cluster, Phil Regnauld recommends that you start a new cluster rather than adding more nodes.
+All the nodes in the cluster expect to have Layer 2 (shared LAN) between them (for live migration of instances to another node) and very high bandwidth (for DRBD replication).§ If you have more than ~40 nodes in your cluster, Phil Regnauld recommends that you start a new cluster rather than adding more nodes.

 #### Partitioning